dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 occurs in the macro.
 Although doing this can be instructive, after you get the

-macro working properly, it’s often annoying and can slow the performance of
+macro working properly, it's often annoying and can slow the performance of

 your macro considerably.
 Fortunately, you can disable the screen updating that